JavierAlbert/statArbCrypto/README.md

-Statistical Arbitrage & Algorithmic Trading: time series analysis and the presence of cointegration in cryptocurrency price series.
+# Statistical Arbitrage & Algorithmic Trading:

+Time series analysis and the presence of cointegration in cryptocurrency price series.

 Several cointegrating relationships are found.
 Examples: